 UW Medicine wants to continually increase appointment bookings made through the website.

 Clinic pages are popular landing pages on the website for patients.
 Additionally, in an original survey released through NRC Health to a panel of 100 respondents in the King County area, I found that distance from home or work was the second most important selection criteria for patients when choosing a healthcare provider.
-(The most important selection criteria was insurance coverage.)
-Thus, we know these pages are important to patients when credentialing a healthcare provider and choosing a clinic location once a health provider selection has been made.
+(See image below.)
+Thus, we know these pages are important to patients when credentialing a healthcare provider beyond just choosing a location to receive care.

 As a potential, new or returning patient of UW Medicine, I would like to easily book an appointment at the location of my choosing.

-I served as the sole user interface designer tasked with visualizing the more prominent appointing actions.
-Also, as the sole user experience designer on the project, I mapped the available user paths and collaborated closely with the engineering team to integrate as tightly as possible with the appointing interface managed on a separate website by a different team.
+I served as the sole user interface designer tasked with creating a new component that visualized the appointing actions consistent with our brand style guide.
+Also, as the dual-role user experience designer on the project, I mapped the available user paths and collaborated closely with the engineering team to integrate as tightly as possible with the appointing interface managed on a separate website by a different team.

 Phone call for new/returning patients

 At the time the feature was released, the scheduling flow was managed/owned by another team.
 The online scheduling experience for returning patients was more developed than the flow for new patients or guests.
 Given this constraint and to make use of the enhanced scheduling experience for returning patients, I created a separate module for them that placed the user within the more developed returning patient pathway.

 Iterative design reviews